WildEyeConservation/TrapTagger/README.md

 # License

-This repository is licensed with the MIT License.
+This repository is licensed with the Apache License 2.0.
 We only ask that you let us know if you are using our software - in whole or in part - as it is the only way for use to know the extent of its usage.

 # Contact